 The Centre for International Migration and Development (CIM) supports short-term assignments of experts in volunteer roles.
 It will put you in touch with suitable organisations that are interested in your skills – unless, of course, you already have such an organisation in mind.
 Support is available for assignments lasting between three weeks and six months with state institutions or public-benefit organisations such as administrative bodies at various levels of government, academic institutions, chambers of commerce, associations and non-governmental organisations.
 The programme is open to people from a wide range of careers and sectors, including managers, financial advisors, organisational developers, engineers, legal specialists, doctors, vehicle mechanics, skilled manual workers and health care professionals.
 Of course, in order to qualify for support, the assignment must have a development focus.

-Support is currently available for assignments in Albania, Cameroon, Ethiopia, Kosovo and Serbia.
+CIM is currently able to arrange referrals for assignments in Albania, Cameroon, Ethiopia, Kosovo and Serbia.